-I had a hard time removing the paper from the foam dots after they were adhered to the stems.
+I had a hard time removing the paper from the foam dots after they adhered to the stems.
 I used my weeding tool to help pull off the back piece from the foam dots.

 I used glue on the back of the Easter banner pieces that had the vinyl on them.
 Be sure to line up the holes for the top and bottom pieces of the banner.

-When using jute or twine it can often fray, so I tied a knot at the end of the string to help it feed through the cardstock pieces easier.
+When using jute or twine, it can often fray, so I tied a knot at the end of the string to help it feed through the cardstock pieces easier.
 Pull the twine all the way through the first hole, making it long enough that you can hang your banner.
 I don’t cut my string until I’m completely done with my project.